 - Combination experience at a small rural hospital (attendance for 1st clinical experience will meet the requirement) - Skilled nursing facility or rehabilitation hospital (in or outpatient) - Outpatient orthopedics - Specialty or choice - 4.
 There are a limited number of clinical sites in Middle Tennessee and nationally; therefore, students must be flexible and, if necessary, go outside of the Middle Tennessee area (more than one hour driving distance from the campus) or outside of the state of Tennessee for clinical education experiences.
 This may entail driving over a one hour driving distance from the TSU campus for some clinical education experiences or finding housing as needed.
-Clinical sites are available in all 50 states.
+Students will not be placed in California, North Carolina, and Massachusetts.
 Students in preceding classes will be given preference in assigning clinical education slots. - 5.
 In order to avoid conflict of interest and assure students receive a variety of clinical education experiences, students will not be assigned to facilities or clinical instructors with whom they have volunteered for over 30 hours or with which they have worked in any capacity or with which they have contractual arrangements for financing of school fees or tuition or present and/or future employment arrangements.